stewartweiss/ossd_resources/opensourcelinks.md

-* [Open Source Licensing War: Commons Clause](https://www.zdnet.com/article/open-source-licensing-war-commons-clause/) is an article about a restrictive addendum, [Commons Clause](https://commonsclause.com/), added to an open source software license issued by a company called Redis, that has sparked a controversy.
+* [Open Source Licensing War: Commons Clause](https://www.zdnet.com/article/open-source-licensing-war-commons-clause/) is an article about a restrictive addendum, [Commons Clause](https://commonsclause.com/), added to an open source sofwtare license issued by a company called Redis, that has sparked a controversy.
 The addendum limits commercial reuse of the licensed work.

 * [choosealicense.com](https://choosealicense.com/) is a website that guides you through a